tredontho/purescript-book/text/chapter8.md

     type Errors = Array ValidationError
     ```

-    You will need to write a function which extracts the validation error for a particular `Field` from the `Errors` structure.
+    You will need to write a function that extracts the validation error for a particular `Field` from the `Errors` structure.

 ## Conclusion

 This chapter has covered a lot of ideas about handling side-effects in PureScript:

-- We met the `Monad` type class, and its connection to do notation.
+- We met the `Monad` type class and its connection to do notation.
-- We introduced the monad laws, and saw how they allow us to transform code written using do notation.
+- We introduced the monad laws and saw how they allow us to transform code written using do notation.
-- We saw how monads can be used abstractly, to write code which works with different side-effects.
+- We saw how monads can be used abstractly to write code that works with different side-effects.
 - We saw how monads are examples of applicative functors, how both allow us to compute with side-effects, and the differences between the two approaches.
-- The concept of native effects was defined, and we met the `Effect` monad, which is used to handle native side-effects.
+- The concept of native effects was defined, and we met the `Effect` monad, which handles native side-effects.
 - We used the `Effect` monad to handle a variety of effects: random number generation, exceptions, console IO, mutable state, and DOM manipulation using React.

 The `Effect` monad is a fundamental tool in real-world PureScript code.
 It will be used in the rest of the book to handle side-effects in a number of other use-cases.